222 Call Hall

 Ph.D.
 Food Science and Technology, University of Milan, Italy, 2009

-With an emphasis in Food Safety and Microbiology, Dr Valentina Trinetta research focuses on the development and validation of antimicrobial intervention technology to control and reduce foodborne pathogens on different food commodities and product categories and on the identification of pathogen contamination pathways along the food chain (from farm to fork).
-Chlorine dioxide, UV treatment, cold plasma and systems such as active packaging and nanotechnology for antimicrobial encapsulation are some of the technologies explored in Dr Trinetta's lab.
-Salmonella monovariant and STEC E. coli are instead the focus of some current epidemiological studies in animal and human food processing environment.
+With an emphasis in Food Safety and Microbiology, Dr. Trinetta's research focuses on the development and implementation of antimicrobial intervention technology in efforts to reduce and control foodborne pathogens on different commodities.
+Dr. Trinetta also focuses on the identification of the point of contamination through the food supply chain (from farm to fork).
+In the lab interventions such as Chlorine Dioxide, UV treatment, cold plasma, as well as technologies including active packaging systems and nanotechnology for antimicrobial encapsulation are explored.
+The main microorganisms worked with in Dr. Trinetta's lab include Salmonella monovariant, Listeria, and STEC E. coli as they are of great concern in the animal and human food processing industry.

-Dr. Valentina Trinetta obtained her BS in Food Biotechnology (2005) from the University of Pisa, Italy, her MS in Genetics Biotechnology for Food Quality and Safety (2006) from the University of Naples, Italy, and she received her PhD degree in Food Science and Technology (2009) from the University of Milan, Italy, for her work in active packaging and food safety.
-After a 4-year industrial experience at the Research and Development Center of ECOLAB, she returned to Academia to bring a unique perspective of basic knowledge and application both in her research and teaching style.
-Food Microbiology (FDSCI 600 and FDSCI 601) and Food Fermentation (FDSCI 810) are the primary teaching responsibilities of Dr Trinetta.
+Dr. Valentina Trinetta obtained her B.S. in Food Biotechnology (2005) from the University of Pisa, Italy, her M.S. in Genetics Biotechnology for Food Quality and Safety (2006) from the University of Naples, Italy, and she received her Ph.D. in Food Science and Technology (2009) from the University of Milan, Italy, with an emphasis on active packaging and food safety.
+After 4 years of working at the Research and Development Center of ECOLAB, Dr. Trinetta returned to Academia to bring a unique teaching and research style at Kansas State University.
+Courses taught by Dr. Trinetta include Food Microbiology (FDSCI 600/601), lecture and laboratory, and Food Fermentation (FDSCI 801).